plone/Products.CMFQuickInstallerTool/Products/CMFQuickInstallerTool/README.txt

 portal actions,
-portalobjects (objects created in the root of the portal), workflows, left and right slots (also checks them only for the portal)
+portalobjects (objects created in the root of the portal), workflows, left and right slots (also checks them only for the portal), resource registry entries

 Attention: QuickInstallerTool just tracks which objects are ADDED, but not what is changed or deleted.